BerliozFramework/BerliozDocs/getting-started/directories.md

 It's a basic hierarchy that lot of frameworks used.
 You won't be lost if you come for any of them :).

+The `/var/cache` directory is used by the default file cache.
+See the [Cache guide](../guides/cache.md) to learn how to configure other cache drivers (memory, Redis, fallback…).

 ## Custom hierarchy

 You are able to change default hierarchy by your own.